Radian Group Inc. (RDN) Shares Decline Despite Market Challenges

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RDN starting from Brummer Derek, who sale 12,475 shares at the price of $24.97 back on May 12.
-After this action, Brummer Derek now owns 141,515 shares of Radian Group Inc., valued at $311,552 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RDN starting from Ray Eric, who sale 32,525 shares at the price of $25.67 back on May 19.
+After this action, Ray Eric now owns 60,878 shares of Radian Group Inc., valued at $834,887 using the latest closing price.

-Brummer Derek, the President, Mortgage of Radian Group Inc., sale 18,000 shares at $24.75 during a trade that took place back on May 10, which means that Brummer Derek is holding 153,990 shares at $445,556 based on the most recent closing price.
+CULANG HOWARD BERNARD, the Non-Exec Chairman of the Board of Radian Group Inc., sale 12,975 shares at $26.00 during a trade that took place back on May 19, which means that CULANG HOWARD BERNARD is holding 8,050 shares at $337,350 based on the most recent closing price.

 Stock Fundamentals for RDN